smcclab/smc-course/_resources/01-faq.md

 - [MUSI2205](https://programsandcourses.anu.edu.au/2021/course/MUSI2205).

-### What's the deal with the dual course codes (COMP2710, COMP6470, and MUSI2205)?

 The course content & assessment is the same for the undergraduate and masters versions of the course.
-The course is also available students from the School of Music or CASS who are also expected to complete the same assessments.
+Students enrolling from the School of Music or CASS are also expected to complete the same assessments.

-We run it like this to make it easier for students from both the CS & the music side of things to fit it into their degree programs.

 ### What music background is required?

 There are no specific music pre-requisites, and we will teach things from the ground up.
+Although some music experience is useful, we use musical concepts that are not taught in a standard music curriculum.

 Obviously, if you've never done anything with music/sound before then there'll be some extra reading (and noise-making!) to do to stay on top of things, but if you're willing to put in the work it shouldn't be an un-manageable workload.

 ### What computing background is required?

-There are no specific computing/CS pre-requisites either.
-Again, we will teach things from the ground up (and since we're doing computer music, even if you've done a bunch of computing/programming you'll still be using tools & languages you've never seen before).
+There are no specific computing/CS pre-requisites either, we will teach things from the ground up.
+Although some computing experience is useful, we use programming concepts and languages that are not taught in a standard CS curriculum.

 Obviously, if you've never done anything with computing/programming before then there'll be some extra reading (and noise-making!) to do to stay on top of